telefonicaid/fiware-cygnus/flume/doc/devel/add_new_sink.md

 ### Naming and placing the new sink

 New sink classes must be called `Orion<technology>Sink`, being <i>technology</i> the name of the persistence backend.
-Examples are `OrionHDFSSink`, `OrionCKANSink` or `OrionMySQLSink` (by the way, all of them already exist).
+Examples are `OrionHDFSSink`, `OrionCKANSink` or `OrionMySQLSink` (by the way, these three exist already).

-Regarding the path where the new sink must be placed, it is:
+The path where the new sink is to be placed:

     fiware-connectors/flume/src/main/java/es/tid/fiware/fiwareconnectors/cygnus/sinks

 ### Backend convenience classes

-Sometimes all the necessary logic to persist the notified context data cannot be coded in a the `persist` abstract method.
+Sometimes all the necessary logic to persist the notified context data cannot be coded in the `persist` abstract method.
 In this case, you may want to create a backend class or set of classes wrapping the detailed interactions with the final backend.
 These classes must be placed at:

     fiware-connectors/flume/src/main/java/es/tid/fiware/fiwareconnectors/cygnus/backends/<my_backend_classes>/